MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 [!INCLUDE[cc-data-platform-banner](includes/cc-data-platform-banner.md)]

 You can sign up for a free 30-day trial of Dynamics 365 Customer Voice.
 After the trial period, you'll need a paid license to continue using Dynamics 365 Customer Voice.
-For information on purchasing Dynamics 365 Customer Voice licenses, see [Purchase Dynamics 365 Customer Voice](purchase.md).
+For information on purchasing Dynamics 365 Customer Voice licenses, go to [Purchase Dynamics 365 Customer Voice](purchase.md).

 > [!NOTE]
-> Dynamics 365 Customer Voice is not available for trial in US Government Community Cloud.
+> Dynamics 365 Customer Voice isn't available for trial in US Government Community Cloud.

 1. Open [https://dynamics.microsoft.com/customer-voice/overview/](https://dynamics.microsoft.com/customer-voice/overview/) in a web browser.